Akyadavv/Netflix-Movies-and-TV-Shows-Clustering/README.md

  DBSCAN,
  Hierarchical clustering,
  Agglomerative clustering,
 K-means clustering shows that '4' will be the optimum no of clusters with the silhouette score.
-But Elbow curve cross-validation was giving optimum number of clusters as 11.
+Elbow curve cross-validation was giving optimum number of clusters as 11.

-Thus K-means clustering will be best for this data set.